15 Fantastic Church Fundraising Ideas

 Crowdfunding sites have taught us that sometimes all you need to do is ask.
 If everyone shares your app on social media and asks their friends and families to download it and make a donation (as well as share the update), you’d be surprised at how responsive people will be.

 And the cost for this idea is negligible!
 Plus, it aligns with the research about giving in the modern day church.
-To learn more about why a church is one of the most important fundraising tools out there, download your free copy of 2018 Digital Giving Trends In The Church today!

-2. Start a church fundraising GoFundMe
+2. Launch a church fundraiser on GoFundMe

 3. Consider doing cleanup work for a large community event